ThibaultJRD/ThibaultJRD/README.md

 ### 👨‍💻 About Me

 I'm a passionate Senior Mobile Developer with 8+ years of experience building clean, efficient, and scalable applications.
 I specialize in mobile and frontend development, with expertise in React Native, iOS/Android platforms, and modern web technologies.
-I've developed 10+ applications reaching millions of users, co-founded Orbit Codes where I built advanced blockchain exploration tools, and thrive on solving complex problems while leading technical initiatives.
+I've developed 10+ applications reaching millions of users, co-founded Orbit Codes where I built advanced blockchain data & exploration tools, and thrive on solving complex problems while leading technical initiatives.

 🎓 **Education**: EPITECH - European Institute of Technology (2014-2019)